pchemguy/ObjectStore/ObjectStore.md

 2021-11-27 03:19:39.680: DbStatement /Regular - Class_Terminate
 ```

 indicating that all objects are properly terminated, including the ObjectStore.
-Termination of the ObjectStore variable destroys all parent references, and destruction starts from the top.
-Specifically, once ObectStore and DbManager instances are destructed, DbConnection, the top affected class, can be destructed, as it no longer has a parent holding its reference.
+Termination of the ObjectStore variable destroys all parent references.
+Then object destruction proceeds starting from the top.
+Specifically, once ObectStore and DbManager instances are destroyed, DbConnection, the top affected class, can be destroyed, as it no longer has a parent holding its reference.
 Destruction of the DbConnection instance clears its children collection freeing its children.

+### Alternative implementation

+While resetting the ObjectStore object encapsulates its clean-up code, it is sufficient to reset the wrapped dictionary directly.
+In this case, the predeclared instance can also do the job.
+Further, the managing class, DbManager in this case, can absorb ObjectStore functionality.